The Blues Brothers (film): Plot

-As Jake attempts to book a gig, the mystery woman blows up the phone booth he is using; once again, he is miraculously unhurt.
-The band stumbles onto a gig at Bob's Country Bunker, a honky-tonk in Kokomo, Indiana.
-They win over the rowdy crowd, but run up a bar tab higher than their pay, and infuriate the Good Ol' Boys, the country band that was booked for the gig.
+As Jake attempts to book a gig, the mystery woman blows up his phone booth; once again, he is miraculously unhurt.
+The band stumbles onto a gig at Bob's Country Bunker, a honky-tonk in Kokomo, Indiana, by impersonating the Country and Western band booked.
+They win over the rowdy crowd, but run up a bar tab higher than their pay, and infuriate the Good Ole Boys, the band they impersonated.

-Realizing that they need one big show to raise the necessary money, the brothers persuade their old agent to book the Palace Hotel Ballroom, north of Chicago.
-They mount a loudspeaker atop the Bluesmobile and drive around the Chicago area promoting the concert—and alerting the police, the neo-Nazis, and the Good Ol' Boys of their whereabouts.
-The ballroom is packed with blues fans, police officers, and the Good Ol' Boys.
-Jake and Elwood perform two songs, then sneak offstage, as the tax deadline is rapidly approaching.
-A record company executive offers them a $10,000 cash advance on a recording contract—more than enough to pay off the orphanage's taxes and Ray's IOU—and then shows the brothers how to slip out of the building unnoticed.
-As they make their escape via a service tunnel, they are confronted by the mystery woman: Jake's vengeful ex-fiancée.
-After her volley of M16 rifle bullets leaves them once again miraculously unharmed, Jake offers a series of ridiculous excuses that she declines, but when she looks into his eyes she takes interest in him again, allowing the brothers to escape to the Bluesmobile.
+Realizing they need a big show to raise the necessary money, the brothers manage to book the Palace Hotel Ballroom, north of Chicago.
+They drive around Chicago promoting the concert, alerting the police, the neo-Nazis, and the Good Ole Boys of their whereabouts.
+The ballroom is packed with fans, police officers, and the Good Ole Boys.
+Jake and Elwood perform two songs, then sneak offstage, as the tax deadline rapidly approaches.
+A record company executive offers them a $10,000 cash advance on a recording contract - more than enough to pay off the orphanage's taxes and Ray's IOU - and tells the brothers how to slip out of the building unnoticed.
+As they escape through a service tunnel, they are confronted by the mystery woman: Jake's vengeful ex-fiancée.
+After her volley of M16 rifle bullets leaves them once again miraculously unharmed, Jake offers a series of ridiculous excuses that she rejects, but when she looks into his eyes she takes interest in him again, allowing the brothers to escape to their car.

-Jake and Elwood race back toward Chicago with dozens of state and local police and the Good Ol' Boys in pursuit.
-They eventually elude them all with a series of improbable maneuvers, including a miraculous gravity-defying escape from the neo-Nazis.
-At the Richard J. Daley Center, they rush inside the adjacent Chicago City Hall building, soon followed by hundreds of police, state troopers, and other public service formations.
-Finding the office of the Cook County Assessor, the brothers pay the tax bill.
-Just as their receipt is stamped, they are arrested by the mob of law officers.
+Jake and Elwood race back toward Chicago, with dozens of state and local police and the Good Ole Boys and the Nazis in pursuit.
+They elude them all with a series of improbable maneuvers, including a miraculous gravity-defying escape from the neo-Nazis.
+Finally arriving at the Chicago City Hall building, they rush inside, followed by hundreds of law enforcement officers, firefighters and the National Guard.
+The brothers find the Cook County Assessor's office and successfully pay the tax bill, but are arrested by the mob of law officers immediately after.
 In prison, the band plays "Jailhouse Rock" for the inmates.